JMongol/twilio-test-toolkit/README.md

 Gathers
 --------------

 Gathers are used to collect digits from the caller (e.g. "press 1 to speak with a representative, press 2 to cancel").
-Twilio handles Gathers by speaking the contents of the Gather and waiting for a digit to be pressed.
+Twilio handles Gathers by speaking the contents of the Gather and waiting for a digit or digits to be pressed.
 If nothing is pressed, it continues with the script.
 If something is pressed, it aborts processing the current script and POSTs the digits (via params[:Digits]) to the path specified by the action attribute.
 TTT handles Gathers in a similar way.

-You can only interact with a gather by calling within_gather:
+You can only interact with a gather by calling *within_gather*:

 	@call.within_gather do |gather|
 		gather.should have_say("Enter your account number")